rollkit/docs/docs/specs.md

 keep the high level API general enough such that developers can choose alternative DA and Consensus Layers (e.g. Ethereum, the Cosmos Hub).

-We briefly compare building a Cosmos-SDK Rollmint chain with the status quo (building a sovereign Cosmos zone): The current way to use the Cosmos-SDK is to define the state-machine, also referred to as the Application.
+We briefly compare building a Cosmos-SDK Rollkit chain with the status quo (building a sovereign Cosmos zone): The current way to use the Cosmos-SDK is to define the state-machine, also referred to as the Application.
 Application developers do not have to bother about the lower Layers, namely consensus and